-The Grand Chapter is a representative body composed of delegates from each active chapter in good standing and delegates from each recognized alumni club.
+The Grand Chapter is a representative body composed of delegates from each active chapter in good standing and delegates from each recognized alumni association.
 The Grand Chapter convenes biennially.
 Each Grand Chapter elects its own officers.
 The head of the Grand Chapter is the Grand Chancellor, whom is assisted by the Grand Vice-Chancellor, the Grand Scribe, the Grand Warden, and the Grand Chaplain.
 Its officers serve only during the meeting of the Grand Chapter.
 The officers of the Grand Chapter function in exactly the same fashion as the officers of any local undergraduate chapter during the period of the Grand Chapter meeting, which is more commonly known as the Convention.

 The supreme legislative powers of the fraternity are vested in the Grand Chapter, which meets during the Convention held biennially.
 It provides for and defines by statute the duties of the chapters and officers and disbursement of all revenues of the fraternity.
 It enacts all laws, rules, and regulations necessary to promote the welfare of the fraternity, its chapters, officers, and members.
 The Grand Chapter elects the members of the Grand Council and fills other vacancies.
-The Grand Council officers chosen by the Grand Chapter serve until their successors are chosen.
+The Grand Council officers chosen by the Grand Chapter serve until their successors are chosen and installed.

 The Grand Council is the supreme executive and administrative body of the fraternity.
 The Grand Council meets regularly a minimum of three times a year.
-It is composed of twenty-eight members: the Consul, three alumni Vice-Consuls, one Undergraduate Vice-Consul, the Quaestor, the Praetor, the Tribune, and fourteen members-at-large.
-The five most recent past consuls are members exofficio.
-Four members-at-large must be undergraduates.
+It is composed of up-to eleven members: The Consul, three Vice-Consuls, the Quaestor, the Tribune, and five other directors.
+The most recent past Consul is also a member ex-officio.
+The Vice Consul for Undergraduate Affairs must be a recent alumnus within three years of graduation.

 The Consul is the official head of the fraternity.
-In order to be elected, he must be not less than twenty-one years of age, and shall have served at least a year as a duly elected member of the Grand Council.
+In order to be elected, he must be not less than twenty-one years of age, and shall have served at least two years as a duly elected member of the Grand Council.
 It is the duty of the Consul to see that the officers of the fraternity discharge their duties faithfully, impartially, accurately, and promptly.
-He presides over all meetings of the Grand Council and appoints all regular and special committees.
-The Consul makes a report on the general condition and welfare of the fraternity at the Grand Chapter session next succeeding his election.
+He presides over all meetings of the Grand Council and appoints all regular and special committees with the concurrence of the Grand Council.
+The Consul makes a report on the general condition of the fraternity at the Grand Chapter session next succeeding his election.

-The Vice-consuls work directly under the Consul, having the same qualifications for election as the Consul, and one shall succeed him in the event of a vacancy by vote of the Grand Council.
-The Tribune serves as secretary of the Grand Council.
-The Quxstor is the treasurer of the national fraternity.
+The Vice-Consuls work directly under the Consul, and one shall succeed him in the event of a vacancy by vote of the Grand Council.
+The Tribune serves as the Secretary of the Grand Council.
+The Quaestor is the Treasurer of the National Fraternity.
 He has direct charge of the books and finances of the Grand Council.
-The Praetor is responsible for oversight of discipline for the fraternity, and chairs all Tribunals.
-Of the ten alumni members-at-large, seven have specific duties to perform.
-The members-at-large without portfolios are to fulfill any duties, which may be, assigned them by the Consul.
-The seven members-at-large heretofore mentioned are in charge of the following duties respectively, as designated by the Consul: alumni affairs, recruitment and candidate education awards, fund raising, expansion, rush, undergraduate affairs, and TEP Properties.
+All members of the Grand Council are eligible to be assigned various areas of focus which may include: alumni affairs, recruitment and candidate education awards, fund raising, expansion, rush, undergraduate affairs, finance and governance.